Pandyhubber/HistoryNotesPro/README.md

 ## 🚀 How to Use This as a Desktop App (.exe)

-If you are not a programmer, follow these simple steps to turn the source code into a clickable application for your Windows computer.
+Follow these simple steps to turn the source code into a clickable application for your Windows computer.

 ### Step 1: Install Python